dmbarbour/glas/docs/GlasCLI.md

 ## Bootstrap

-The bootstrap implementation of 'glas' might support only a limited subset of effects, such as CLI output and process local state.
-We can bootstrap by writing the executable and redirecting to a file.
+Pre-bootstrap implementations of the glas executable might support only a limited subset of the effects API, such as read-write to console and access to an in-memory database.
+To work within these limits, I propose to bootstrap by writing an executable binary to standard output then redirecting to a file.

     # build
     /usr/bin/glas --run glas-binary > /tmp/glas